Copyright © 2012 Robert B. Thompson. All Rights Reserved.

 The Lord Jesus Christ is the Word of God.
 He also is the bright and morning Star.
-As He rises in our heart we increase in the understanding of the Scriptures, for He Himself wrote the Scriptures.
+As He rises in our hearts, we increase in the understanding of the Scriptures, for He Himself wrote the Scriptures.
 When we try to understand them with our mind, using deductive processes, we invariably misunderstand what the Lord wants to tell us.

 Our Lord Jesus came from Heaven to bring us to the Father.
 He is the Way to the Father.
-We have so confused the relationship of Christ to the Father we have thought that when we have Christ we also have the Father—and, in some points of view, we also have the Holy Spirit.
+We have so confused the relationship of Christ to the Father, we have thought that when we have Christ we also have the Father — and, in some points of view, we also have the Holy Spirit.

-In one extremely important sense, when we have Christ we do have the Father and the Holy Spirit.
+In one extremely important sense, when we have Christ, we do have the Father and the Holy Spirit.
 Yet, they are three Persons and they minister to us in different ways.

-If I am not mistaken, as we press forward in Christ in the present hour, the Father is going to become much more real to us that has been true in time past.
+If I am not mistaken, as we press forward in Christ in the present hour, the Father is going to become much more real to us than has been true in time past.
 The Father is a unique Person in His own right.
 He indeed is our Father, just as He is the Father of our Lord Jesus.

 All things have been committed to me by my Father.
 No one knows the Son except the Father, and no one knows the Father except the Son and those to whom the Son chooses to reveal him.
 (Matthew 11:27)

 The Kingdom of God is at hand.
 The Father, Son, and Holy Spirit are active perhaps as never before.
 The final conflict between good and evil is beginning even now.
 The end result will be a new world of righteousness in which sin and rebellion have been barred for eternity.